 When it comes to mirrorless cameras, there’s no doubt that Sony is a strong competitor among other manufacturers.
 With cameras ranging from full-frame professional models to beginner crop-sensor bodies, there’s definitely a Sony camera for everyone!
-In this article, we look at the best Sony mirrorless cameras on offer now!
+In this article, we look at the best Sony mirrorless cameras:

 - Sony Alpha a9 II